 Road Trip Budget Planner – Activities

 Like most road trip costs, this budget item can vary significantly based on what you are planning on doing during your road trip.
 Clearly, the activity costs for a Disney World road trip will be much different that the costs for a camping road trip to state parks throughout a region.
+Again, if you plan activities like taking up a Fishing Charter in Crystal River and going fishing with the whole family, then those are costs you will have to enquire beforehand and add to the budget.
 Just check out the costs for what you are planning to do and include them in your road trip budget planner.
 For us, this budget line may include entry fees to state and national parks, planned canoe or kayak rentals, ferry costs, museum tickets, etc. This is another budget item that I round up on since you don’t always know you want to do something until you are actually there.

 Road Trip Budget Planner- Souvenirs

 We keep things pretty basic when it comes to souvenirs and plan on a bumper sticker and magnet and a very occasional t-shirt from each national park we visit and maybe a regional food item to take back to friends.
 But when the kids were younger, we used to splurge a bit more and these costs added up!
 Souvenirs can definitely be pricey, so if you want to buy things to help remember your road trip, decide on an amount you want to spend and include it in your road trip budget planner.

 Road Trip Budget Planner – Extras and Other Costs